Dancing as a Hobby - Ten Popular Dance Styles

 The countries of Turkey, Arabia, and India want to take credit for it.
 It is primarily a dance which is performed according to the emotions of the dancer.

 The dancer may dance to drum rhythms with precise movements or select other instruments in the music and dance their interpretation of that sound with controlled isolated muscle movements.
-The other instruments may be a string instrument, like the oud, or a wind instrument; the flute.
+Other instruments include an oud (similar to a guitar) and wind instruments such as the ney flute and the keyboard.

 Belly dancing gets its name because of the exposure of the dancer's belly area.
 In truth, there are more hip movements than belly movements.

-Middle Eastern Dancing encompasses the night club dancer as well as the tribal dances of the Middle Eastern tribes.
+Middle Eastern Dancing encompasses the night club dancer as well as the ethnic, and folkloric dances of the Middle East.

 Whenever I have attended international outdoor festivals there are always line dance performances by the Greeks or by Bavarian Dancers.